 In all, 35 tractor-trailer trucks were used to move the partially-disassembled structures from Connecticut to Chicago, 900 miles away.
 Once they reached Chicago, the ornaments were painted green to simulate weathered copper.
 Since installation required the closing off of city streets, most of this work was done on weekends only, to avoid impeding traffic.

 In the past, almost all of our work has been on industrial jobs.
 However, this project gave Welding Works the chance to prove our skills in crafting architectural ornamentation.
-As one of the gigantic ornaments was loaded onto a truck for transportation to Chicago, Price van der Swaagh, President of Welding Works said, “We’ve been building something that will last well into the 21st century.
-It’s so out of the ordinary.
-It’s been a real opportunity to do something that the public can appreciate.”

 The work performed by Welding Works for this project has since won two major awards.
 The first was a 1995 award for outstanding metal craftsmanship in an international competition sponsored by the National Ornamental & Miscellaneous Metals Association (NOMMA).
 The second recognition came from the Structural Engineers Association of Illinois, which gave the ornamentation project an Award of Merit for its contribution to the state of the art of structural engineering.